dionjwa1/Portfolio/CF-201-Reading-Notes/class-4.md

 1. These links can go within a list tag.

-1. When linking to an interal page use the shorthand relative URL name
+1. When linking to an internal page use the shorthand relative URL name

   ex: < a > href="about-us.html">About Us < /a>

   to open in link in new window add target element  < a > href="about-us.html" target="_blank">About Us < /a>

 1. email links: < a href=" mailto:email address">Email nameXXX < /a >

 ## Java Notes